Retention Rates Across Industries: FinServ, Healthcare, Media, and Beyond

 Track metrics over time to uncover patterns and understand how your product’s retention performance has evolved.
 By doing so, you can identify trends, seasonal variations, or changes in user behavior to make informed decisions about your retention strategies.

-Document retention metrics regularly using an analytics tool or CRM system to maintain an ongoing record of user retention rates and related KPIs.
+Document retention metrics regularly using an or CRM system to maintain an ongoing record of user retention rates and related KPIs.
 Track benchmark data, too.
 Compare your product’s retention metrics with industry benchmarks to set realistic goals and gauge your product’s performance against industry standards.

 Use insights from long-term tracking to refine your product retention strategies and adapt to changing user preferences and market dynamics.